profsmith89/ctps/_sources/chap14.md

 All we are saying is that `f` is this function `main`, possibly taking some input parameters.

 Encoding a program's inputs as strings is even less complicated.
 Recall from earlier chapters that we can convert any Python object into and back out of a string representation (e.g., lists and dictionaries using `json` in Chapter 4; integers using `str` and `int` in Chapter 5; and our own `CitySqGrid` objects in Chapter 11).
-Simply think of `t` as requiring that input objects are converted into strings prior to its invocation.
+Think of our super tool `t` as requiring that input objects are converted into strings prior to its invocation.

 Finally, `t` can be made to work with whatever number of inputs `f` requires.
 I'll demonstrate tools that analyze functions requiring either zero, one, or two input parameters.
 Because of the work you did in ALE 8.2, Step 6, you know how to convert code that takes a specific number of inputs into one where the number of inputs is known only when the tool is invoked.